omgitstom/stealthisrepo/factpack.md

   - Process
 - How are customer personas defined and used?
 - How does the company communicate and launch new features?
-- How does the company measure the success of feature and product launches?
+- How does the company measure the success of feature and product launches (adoption)?

 ## Pricing & Positioning